tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 Introduce for loops by presenting the following scenario:

-* Imagine that your new job at Accrual World Inc. is to generate a daily report for each of your client's total sales.
+* Imagine that your new job at Accrual World, Inc. is to generate a daily report for each of your client's total sales.
 Every day, you need to gather the sales data from each client, and then break out your trusty calculator to add up their total sales.
 This results in hours of manual labor.

 * Just before you finish, you realize that you were given last week's data.
 You have to start over!
 Well, there's a better way to handle repetitive tasks like this.

 At this point, transition to your discussion to for loops.
-Open the slideshow and cover the following points:
+Use the [slides](https://docs.google.com/presentation/d/11YSMAXfDc_eDNFKayDVKT6-iWajgeJKCQe1N74bokrM/edit#slide=id.g58d1bae602_0_153) as you cover the following points:

 * We have already learned how to tell computers what to remember by using variables.
 We also learned how to tell computers to make simple decisions by using conditionals.
 Now we're going to tell computers to do what they do best: endlessly repeat an action.